Jonathan2251/lbd/source/gpu.rst

 When the GPU function is dense computation in array such as MPEG4 encoder or deep learning for tuning weights, it mays get much speed up [#mpeg4speedup]_.
-But when GPU function is matrix addition and CPU will idle for waiting GPU's result.
+However when GPU function is matrix addition and CPU will idle for waiting GPU's result.
 It mays slow down than doing matrix addition by CPU only.
 Arithmetic intensity is defined as the number of operations performed per word of memory transferred.
 It is important for GPGPU applications to have high arithmetic